la0476307-lang/BanksDataWorldWide/README.md

 ### Depending on your level of contribution, you'll be recognized as follows:

-- 🟫 Bronze: Add 20 banks
+- 🟫 green: Add 20 banks
 - ⬜ Silver: Add 50 banks
 - 🟨 Gold: Add 200 banks
 - 🟪 Platinum: Add 500 banks